 Integrated Land & Resource Registry (ILRR)

-The Integrated Land & Resource Registry (ILRR) provides a single source of reliable information on B.C.
+The Integrated Land & Resource Registry (ILRR) is the authoritative resource registry under the Land Act for a single source of reliable information on B.C.
 Crown land legal interests and land status.
 It also has information on land and resource restrictions and reservations, and locations of private land.

 You can use the ILRR to:

 - Quickly generate queries, maps and reports

 - Compare interests from different source databases in a singular format